* Crude benchmarks, U.S. gasoline futures at 8-week high

 * U.S. shale drilling slowdown may be temporary -analyst

-* Marathon had strong Q2 product exports -CEO (New throughout, updates prices, market activity and comments to settlement)
+* Marathon had strong Q2 product exports -CEO (New throughout, updates prices, market activity and comments)

 NEW YORK, July 27 (Reuters) - Oil prices rose to an eight-week high on Thursday, as a rally in U.S. gasoline futures spurred further gains this week that came after key OPEC members pledged to reduce exports and the U.S. government reported a sharp decline in crude inventories.

-That was the highest settlement for both contracts since May 30, putting them into technically oversold territory near their 200-day moving averages, which traders called a point of technical resistance.
+During the session, both contracts traded at their highest since May 31.
+This put them in technically oversold territory near their 200-day moving averages, which traders called a point of technical resistance.

 Marathon Petroleum Corp CEO Gary Heminger said the company processed a record 1.9 million barrels per day of crude oil at its seven U.S. refineries in the second quarter, fueled in part by robust refined product exports.